tungtokyo1108/FVS_decoder/README.md

-# AutoML_FVS: A new approach to identify a small group of brain region from fMRI databases
+# AutoML_FVS: A new approach to identify a important group of brain region from fMRI databases

 ## Main commands and options